Fireflies AI Review —

 the capability that actually matters.

 Most reviews describe Fireflies AI as an AI note-taker for meetings.
-That framing is technically accurate and practically misleading.
-It is like describing a library as a building that stores paper.
-The storage is not the point.
+That framing is technically accurate and practically misleading, a bit like describing a library as a building that stores paper.
+The storage was never the point.
 The retrieval is.

-The real superpower of Fireflies is semantic retrieval — the ability to search across months of meeting history using natural language, and to get back not just a keyword match but a contextually meaningful answer.
-Search for "pricing objections" and you do not get a list of transcripts where someone said the word "pricing."
-You get the specific moments, across every meeting in your library, where pricing objections were raised, who raised them, and what the response was.
+The real superpower of Fireflies is semantic retrieval: the ability to search across months of meeting history using natural language, and get back not just a keyword match but a contextually meaningful answer.
+Search for "pricing objections" and you don't get a list of transcripts where someone happened to say the word "pricing."
+You get the specific moments, across every meeting in your library, where pricing objections were actually raised, who raised them, and what the response was.

 The AskFred feature extends this further.
-Rather than searching a transcript manually, you can ask Fred questions conversationally — "What were the action items assigned to Sarah in the last three weeks?" or "When did we last discuss the enterprise pricing tier?" — and get precise answers pulled from your meeting history.
+Rather than searching a transcript manually, you can ask Fred questions conversationally.
+Try "What were the action items assigned to Sarah in the last three weeks?" or "When did we last discuss the enterprise pricing tier?"
+Fred pulls precise answers straight from your meeting history.

 Where it genuinely